 37023 resides out in the open at Blaenavon.
 Internally, the loco is in very good condition. |

-They hope that D6916 will be in traffic at some point in 2025, with 37023 following suite soon afterwards.
+They hope that D6916 will be in traffic at some point in 2025, with 37023 following suit soon afterwards.
 Perhaps, when it is finished, there may be an opportunity to pair D6948 with D6916 - the only two centre headcode Class 37s in BR Green!
 It will certainly be some noise listening to D6916 heading up the 1 in 40ish gradient from Cwmavon to Furnace Sidings!